Electoral boundary reviews

 - Will cut the number of parliamentary constituencies from 650 to 600, of which 501 will be in England

 - Is based on the number of people registered to vote at a parliamentary election as of 1 December 2015.
 An "electoral quota" of 74,769 has been set and every proposed constituency must have an electorate of no less than 95% and no more than 105% of that figure

 The Boundary Commission for England (BCE) review process

-The initial proposals from the review
+The revised proposals from the review

 Any changes to parliamentary constituencies will be effective for the first general election after they are approved.
-The next general election is expected to take place in May 2020.

 - visit the Boundary Commission for England (BCE) website

 Please note that this is a brief summary of what is in the BCE guide to the review.
 Please read the BCE guide to the review before deciding whether to comment during the review.